Clinical Legal Education Program - University at Buffalo

 Primary Services

-Animal Law, Club Membership Discrimination Assistance, Constitutional Law, Corporate/Business Law, Customer Service Discrimination Assistance, Domestic/Family Violence Legal Services, Education Discrimination Assistance, Employment Discrimination Assistance, Environmental Law, General Legal Aid, Genetic Discrimination Assistance, Health Care Discrimination Assistance, Housing Discrimination Assistance, Mediation
+Accessibility Related Standards/Legislation Compliance, Club Membership Discrimination Assistance, Constitutional Law, Constitutional/Civil Rights Groups, Corporate/Business Law, Customer Service Discrimination Assistance, Domestic/Family Violence Legal Services, Education Discrimination Assistance, Employment Discrimination Assistance, Environmental Law, General Legal Aid, Genetic Discrimination Assistance, Health Care Discrimination Assistance, Housing Discrimination Assistance, Mediation, Tenant Rights Information/Counseling

 Description

-Offers a variety of legal clinics, outlined below.
+Offers a variety of free legal clinics, outlined below.

-Civil Rights and Transparency Clinic: A litigation clinic focused on civil rights and civil liberties, spanning constitutional liberties like free speech, privacy, due process, and statutory civil rights against discrimination.
+Civil Rights & Housing Clinic: A litigation clinic focused on civil rights and civil liberties violations, represents tenants facing eviction, housing and employment discrimination.

 Environmental Advocacy Clinic: Focuses on state, national, and international environmental policy issues that have a direct impact on Western New York, as well as national and international implications.

-Family Violence and Women's Rights Law: Focuses on attaining justice and safety for victims of intimate partner violence.
+Family Violence and Women's Rights Clinic: Focuses on attaining justice and safety for victims of intimate partner violence.

 Mediation Clinic: Working on cases referred by local courts or other mediation agencies, students help resolve disputes in family law, small claims, and the community.